-At the age of 17, he made his first sculpture in oak by drawing the shapes with an ax.
-This experience is dazzling for him, and totally different from working with clay, plaster or stone.
-He is thrilled with the material and decides to work with wood from now on.
-At first, he begins to experiment with abstract sculptures, then with figurative.
-His work is progressive: it starts rather brutally, with a chainsaw, then uses more delicate tools to identify the forms and refine them.
+At the age of 17, he made his first sculpture in oak by sketching the shapes with an ax.
+This experience was dazzling for him and totally different from working with clay, plaster or stone.
+He was thrilled with the material and decided to work with wood from then on.
+At first, he began to experiment with abstract sculptures, then with figurative.
+His work is procedural: it starts rather brutally with a chainsaw, then uses more delicate tools to identify the forms and refine them.
 The figures of his pieces are connected to the base of the branch or trunk, and it may be thought that this connection is part of a larger truth in his artistic practice.
-The pieces of Edvardas Racevičius deal with the philosophical relationship between the human and the nature.
+The pieces of Edvardas Racevičius deal with the philosophical relationship between humans and nature.

-In the series Trees and Humans, his figures are carved in a block of wood and are connected to the remaining branches and abstract forms divided.
-It is really important for the artist that wood, as a material, remains visible.
-The level of abstraction of the figures also becomes visible in the branches, bark and torn grain of wood.
-Faced with the figure dissolved in the material, the spectator questions himself concerning the relationship between human and nature: where does the wood finish and where does the human figure begin?
+In the series Trees and Humans, his figures are carved in a block of wood and are connected to the remaining branches and the abstract forms divided.
+It is really important for the artist that wood as a material, remains visible.
+The level of abstraction of the figures also become visible in the branches, bark and torn grain of the wood.
+Faced with the figure dissolved in the material, the spectator questions themselves concerning the relationship between humans and nature: where does the wood finish and the human figure begins?
 Where does the border between the self and the world begin?
 Who are we?

 Edvardas Racevičius unveiled his art for the first time at the Berliner List in 2013.
-The result was a success, many visitors having admired his sculptures, and he was able to establish new contacts with galleries and collectors.
+The result was a success, consequently he was able to establish new contacts with galleries and collectors.